The Ultimate Guide to Shelf Life of Rotisserie Chicken

 ## Scientific Context

 Understanding the science behind food preservation can also enhance your knowledge about rotisserie chicken storage.
-The primary concern with poultry is bacteria, particularly Salmonella and Campylobacter, which can thrive at temperatures between 40°F and 140°F. This is often called the "danger zone" in food safety.
+The primary concern with poultry is bacteria, particularly Salmonella and Campylobacter, which can thrive at temperatures between 40°F and 140°F. This is often called the "risks and considerations zone" in food safety.

 Refrigeration slows down bacterial growth significantly, but it doesn’t stop it entirely.
 This is why consuming leftovers within a few days and reheating them thoroughly is crucial.
 Freezing is another effective method to prolong shelf life.
 When frozen, rotisserie chicken can last for up to 4 months without significantly losing quality.
 Just remember to wrap it tightly to prevent freezer burn!